jschneier/django-storages/docs/backends/amazon-S3.rst

 on boto3 and an older one based on boto.
 It is highly recommended that all new projects (at least) use the boto3 backend since it has many bug fixes and performance improvements over boto and is the future; boto is lightly maintained if at all.
-The boto based backend will continue to be maintained for the forseeable future.
+The boto3 based backend will continue to be maintained for the foreseeable future.

 For historical completeness an extreme legacy backend was removed in version 1.2